 When someone visits your site, how long do they stay there?
 The longer they remain on your site the more engaged visitors are with your content.
 Certain types of content often have longer visit times such as blogs.
 Google uses this as a strong signal of value and improves ranking for websites with longer time-on-site stats.

 When someone only visits a single page on your site, they have ‘bounced’.
 Your bounce rate is measured as a percentage of all sessions that bounced.
 The lower the bounce rate on your site, the better.
-If you’re over 70%, you might need efforts directed at lowering bounce rate, although news and blog sites naturally have higher bounce rates.
+If you’re over 70%, you might need efforts directed at lowering bounce rates, although news and blog sites naturally have higher bounce rates.
 As with some other stats, this is a signal of quality for Google and improves your SEO.

 Not all visitors enter your site on the same page and it’s important to know which pages they land on and how they got there.
 Again, this is especially true with landing pages that are objects of your PPC advertising campaigns and those related to conversion.